 Main Streets across American almost always featured a post office, not only for sending mail but for for disseminating interesting information about the town and neighborhood.
-Located inside the (unofficial) East Union Post Office, just west of the museum main entrance, is the Illinois Railway Museum’s Post Office Gallery.
+Located inside the (unofficial) East Union Post Office, just west of the museum main entrance, the Illinois Railway Museum's Post Office Gallery serves a similar purpose.
 It is available for adaptive use to inform and educate our visitors about subjects relevant to transportation history, and to display artifacts and documents from our historic collection.
 Enjoy your visit!

 Julie Johnson led many efforts over the years to transform the museum into the amazing place it is today.
 These efforts included the move of the Marengo depot to become the current East Union Depot; eastward extension of the main line (Johnson Siding is named in her honor); acquisition of numerous cars from the CA&E and other railroads; and the restoration of FW&WV parlor car 504.
 She brought her skills and experience in business and management to IRM by taking the lead in several land acquisitions.
 She also served on the board of directors for 17 years, including five years as museum president.